Resparing/vkdt/DOCUMENTATION/Frame.md

 ### Introduction

-The VKDT Frame is an abstraction over the Vulkan Semaphore (Image Available & Render Finished) & Vulkan Fence, it is found in the `vkdt/frame.h` header file.
+The VKDT Frame is an abstraction over vectors of Vulkan Semaphores (Image Available & Render Finished) & vectors of Vulkan Fences, it is found in the `vkdt/frame.h` header file.
 All debugging methods are printed with `std::cout`, all runtime errors are thrown with `throw std::runtime_error()`.
 These errors can be caught & debugged with a try-catch & `const std::exception&`.

 <br>